Burleson, Texas: History

 In 1909 the Texas Legislature passed a bill forming the Burleson Independent School District.
 Construction began in 1912 of the Northern Texas Traction Company interurban line between Fort Worth and Cleburne, with Burleson as a stop along the way.
 The first day of service was September 1, 1912, with 1,200 passengers on the ten passenger runs that day.
 Two freight runs per day were made as well.
 The interurban line provided for the first time two very important things to Burleson: easy access to Fort Worth and Cleburne, and electricity.
 The interurban station was operated out of a drugstore, whose proprietor became ticket master, and who served travelers pastries and soda from the soda fountain.
-The old drugstore/station still exists, as the Burleson Heritage Museum at the Burleson Visitor's Center, as do two of the interurban cars.
+The old drugstore/station still exists, as the Burleson Heritage Museum at the Burleson Visitor Center, as do two of the interurban cars.

 That year, a petition was sent to a Johnson County judge proposing to incorporate the "Town of Burleson", including a survey of the town limits that included most of the original town as set out by Grenville Dodge.
 An election was held, the petition passed, and the county judge ordered it so.
 On May 21, 1912, Burleson was incorporated.

 The 1920 census showed the population of Burleson to be 241.
 In 1930 the population was 591.
 Due to the increasing popularity of automobiles, combined with the Great Depression, the interurban line closed in 1931.
 In 1940 the population decreased to 573, as people had left Burleson during the depression to find jobs wherever they could.
 In 1950 the population was 791, and grew to 2,345 in 1960, perhaps partly due to the opening of Interstate 35 through the town that year.
 By 1970 the population was 7,713, by 1980 11,734.
 In 1990 the population of Burleson was 16,113.
 In 2000 the population had grown to 20,976, and in 2010 there were 36,690 people in Burleson.